 Selection of HCV treatment can be a complicated decision that often requires the expertise of a clinical specialist.
 Be sure to discuss your treatment plan with your primary care physician to determine if specialist care is needed.
 Tell your doctor if you have a history of liver disease, kidney problems, HIV, or if you're pregnant, breastfeeding or planning a pregnancy.

-Harvoni: A First-Line Choice
+Harvoni: A First-Line Treatment Option

 Harvoni Dosing and Side Effects